Friday 16 December 2011

 Faces appeared and floated away.
 The Italian boy asked me something, but the ringing in my ears masked his words.
 He smiled.
 I got the sense I was supposed to answer.
 It seemed funny.
 That disconnection, half floating on another plane.
 My eyes bulged as I tried to focus.
 I laughed.
 I was smiling.
 I couldn't stop smiling.

 He took my hand and we were rushing through the crowed.
 Everything changed.
 His hand felt good in mine, it was all I could feel.
 Was I collapsing and I just didn't realise?
+Would there be red & blue lights?
 Why would he care?
 People swayed into view and then out.
 He was always just passed the next person, just out of sight, but his hand gripped mine tightly.

 Dark.
 Cold.
 Crashing through doors.